Vyral/ray-shay/_posts/2020-10-02-q-what-are-the-top-8-reasons-you-should-sell-now.md

 **7\.** You can prompt a lifestyle change.&nbsp;

 **8\.** The market turns quickly.
 For six months, many banks haven’t been reporting people missing their mortgage payments.
 Could there be a market shift in six months?
-No one knows, but it’s something to keep an eye on.
+No one knows, but it’s something to monitor.
 Only time will tell.&nbsp;

 If you’d like to start the home selling process now or have questions about our San Diego real estate market, don’t hesitate to reach out to me.
 I’d love to help.